-Overhead Power Lines: Limit of Approach
+Limit of Approach

-When operating a crane in the vicinity of overhead electrical transmission lines, for voltages less than 350 kV, the minimum required clearance is 20 feet.
-Where the voltage is known to be 350 kV or more, the minimum required clearance is 50 feet.
+When operating a crane in the vicinity of overhead electrical transmission lines, for voltages less than 350 kV, the minimum clearance is 20 feet.
+Where the voltage is known to be 350 kV or more, the minimum clearance is 50 feet.
+For power lines over 1000kV, the minimum clearance shall be established by the utility owner or operator, or registered professional engineer who is a qualified person with respect to electrical power transmission and distribution but shall not be less than 50 feet.